-115.31 (c) The auditor reviewed a total of 20 staff training files.
-The documentation provided indicated all 12 staff received the initial and annual PREA training.
-The review indicated 8 staff had not completed the annual PREA training for 2020 and this was corrected while on site.
-A complete listing of all staff was provided by the training staff to the auditor.
+115.31 (c) The auditor reviewed a total of 13 staff training files.
+The documentation provided indicated 13 staff received the initial and annual PREA training in the past 12 months.
 The 2020 agency in-service program was suspended in March because of COVID-19 and will resume in 2021.
-However, each staff member is required to complete the PREA 101 training and alternate each year with the PREA 201 training.
-The PREA Compliance Manager tasked the training coordinator to ensure all 8 staff complete the on-line training.
-The PREA Compliance Manager supplied evidence indicating all 20 staff completed the on-line training classes.
+However, each staff member is required to complete the PREA 101 training and alternate each year with the PREA 201 training on-line.
+The PREA Compliance Manager tasked the training coordinator to ensure all staff complete the on-line training.
 The on-line program requires a test to be completed at the end of each section to determine satisfactory completion.
 The PREA Compliance Manager interview confirmed staff receive PREA training on an annual basis in the academy, on-line, during roll call briefings, and during in-service.